 Skip to main content

-Nestled in the heart of Paris's 5ᵉ arrondissement, between the Panthéon and Notre-Dame, ATICA takes up residence in a historic former cinema.
-Once known as Cinema Le Seine, this iconic venue hosted the very first screening of Alice in Wonderland in 1951, an evocative legacy for a space designed as a gateway to other worlds.
+Nestled in the heart of Paris's 5ᵉ arrondissement, between the Panthéon and Notre-Dame, Maison Atica brings to life a historic former cinema, once known as "Le Seine".
+This iconic venue, which hosted the world premiere screening of Alice in Wonderland in 1951, retains the spirit of a passageway to other worlds.

 Founder: Ramzi Saade

-ATICA is the fruit of Ramzi Saade's vision.
+Atica is the brainchild of founder and artistic director Ramzi Saade.
 Ramzi has chosen to dedicate his life to creating unforgettable moments.
-With Atica, he unites his passions - gastronomy, culture and travel - to imagine unique, immersive experiences around the world.
-Through exclusive events, artistic collaborations and innovative concepts, he pushes the boundaries of hospitality.
-His visionary approach creates encounters where every detail tells a story.
-Prior to Atica, he led a dual career between engineering and gastronomy, working in avant-garde restaurants in Canada and Copenhagen, while realizing architectural projects in Canada and Lebanon.
+Through Atica, he unites his passions - gastronomy, culture and travel - to imagine unique, immersive experiences around the world.
+His visionary approach to curation creates encounters where every detail tells a story, and every event pushes the boundaries of hospitality.

 LINKEDIN